Coolsheru2526/Sun-Hospital/readme.md

 We welcome contributions to Sun Hospital!
 If you'd like to contribute, please fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss the proposed changes.

-## License

-Sun Hospital is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact